173TECH/sayn/docs/tasks/copy.md

       * Be defined in your `settings.yaml`.
       * Be one of the supported [databases](../databases/overview.md).

-By default, tables will be copied in full every time SAYN runs, but it can be changed into an incremental load by adding `incremental_key` and `delete_key`:
+By default, tables will be copied in full every time SAYN runs replacing the table with the newly pulled data.
+This behaviour can be altered with the following:

 * `incremental_key`: the column to use to determine what data is new.
-The process will transfer any data in the source table with an `incremental_key` value superior or equal to the maximum found in the destination.
+The process will transfer any data in the source table with an `incremental_key` value superior or equal to the maximum found in the destination, or with a `NULL` value.
 * `delete_key`: the column which will be used for deleting data in incremental loads.
 The process will delete any data in the destination table with a `delete_key` value found in the new dataset obtained before inserting.
+* `append`: a boolean flag indicating if data should be replaced in the destination.
+This means that in full load mode (`incremental_key` not specified) records will be appended rather than the table being recreated every time; and in incremental mode records will not be removed, so `delete_key` shouldn't be specified.
+Additionally an extra column `_sayn_load_ts` will be added to the destination table to help with de-duplication.

 !!! example "tasks/base.yaml"
     ```yaml